Jingkun-Liu/Opinion-Leader-Dynamics/README.md

 ## Frontier LLM Analysis

-To analyze the layerwise token evolution of DeepSeek-V4-Flash on HellaSwag, run the following command:
+For example, to analyze the layerwise token evolution of DeepSeek-V4-Flash on HellaSwag, run the following command:

 ```bash
 cd observation